microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     <local:CalendarViewWrapper x:Name="CalendarUwp" Grid.Column="1" Grid.Row="6" Margin="5, 0, 0, 0" />
     ```

-    We are simply referencing the **CalendarViewWrapper** control we have just created, using the **local** prefix which is already included in the **Windows** definition and which points to the default namespace of the project:
+    We are simply referencing the **CalendarViewWrapper** control we have just created, using the **local** prefix which is already included in the **Window** definition and which points to the default namespace of the project:

     ```xml
     xmlns:local="clr-namespace:ContosoExpenses"